We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 It is also about setting up your work situation to enjoy it as much as possible.
 The more you enjoy working at your job, it increases the quality and the chance for more money.
 If you are going to work, why not get the most out of it?

 I love tv.
 I used to watch several hours of TV every day.
-But what value is sitting on the couch and eating junk food providing?
+But what value is sitting on the couch and eating junk food provides?
 It is all about balance.
 It is a great way to unwind and relax, but when it becomes the primary way you are spending your off time, you should consider whether it is taking you where you want to go.

 I’m not trying to set a standard where a fixed amount of tv is too much.
 But I’m trying to figure out what things I spend most of my time doing that don’t push my goals forward.
 I enjoy dramas because they take me out of the stress of my life.
 I’ve watched too much tv over the last five years and haven’t gotten much out of it.
 I’m trying to cut back and focus on things that will provide a better return on my time.